 We don’t always know everybody’s story and how they got to be who they are, do we?

 If I could have a penny for every time, as a young woman, I’ve heard phrases like” let’s talk when you’re older and when life has played a number on you too, let’s see how positive you are then”.
 I’ve never felt any resentment towards these people, because I truly know where they are coming from.
 I feel their pain.
 See, life has already played a number or two on me.
 I have lost both my parents, been abused, been abandoned, cried myself to sleep every night for years, been bullied, been sick and felt deeply misplaced and unwanted most parts of my life.
 Believe me when I say I get it!
 Life can feel tough sometimes.

 Everybody handles these ups and downs in their own way.
 Personally I feel that everything I have experienced has taught me to see how magical this human experience truly is.
-I feel that it’s a privilege to be alive and I can’t help but to fall involve with every moment, be it dark or light, and that discovery is what I share with my audience.
+I feel that it’s a privilege to be alive and I can’t help but to fall in love with every moment, be it dark or light, and that discovery is what I share with my audience.